orsonteodoro/oiledmachine-overlay/README.md

 *net-analyzer/wireshark - integrate MTP (Media Transfer Protocol) packet filter into ebuild.
 Currently patches are stored in seperate my /etc/portage/patches

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
+Transfer over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.

 *System-wide PGO (Profile Guided Optimization) for /etc/portage/bashrc.
 I will release this soon after sufficient testing.
 It is in testing phase.
 It has @pgo-update set support.
 It requires GCC or LLVM/Clang >=3.7 support since <3.7 breaks library profiling and has an annoying set environmental variable feature before profiling.
 We use --profile-generate instead on LLVM/Clang.
 Users need to be added to the wheel group to simulate the program.
 You should disable all PGO USE flags and allow the scripts use it properly.